bjorsq/rich-text-excerpts/readme.txt

 = 1.3 =
 * made register_plugin_options() static (bugfix).
-* added option to use a metabox instead of placing the excerpt statically using edit_form_advanced or edit_page_form.
+* added option to use a meta box instead of placing the excerpt statically using edit_form_advanced or edit_page_form.

 = 1.2.1 =
 * removed a debugging setting from the plugin which set the `textarea_rows` to 20.
 Setting `textarea_rows` in `wp_editor()` doesn't appear to have any effect anyway.